Are you frustrated because you’ve some stuff to fix up around your yard?

 You get five years parts and labor against manufacturing defects.

 There’s 6 months warranty on the torch and cables.

 And if your Everlast power MIG fail within 30 days of you buying there’s a satisfaction guarantee.

 You can choose a repair instead within the 30 days.
 Everlast will pay the shipping to and from the repair center on mainland USA.

 Which is pretty good and shows they have faith in their MIG welders.

-It is also lighter weight due to using internally an IGBT inverter rather then an electrical transformer that most of its competition uses.
 Making this welder unique in its class as you’ll be able to weld at a greater output for longer.
 A real advantage.